silscript/front-end-intro/README.md

 - We will be using [BitBalloon](https://www.bitballoon.com/)!
 It's free!

 ## Deploy Your Website!
-In order to your website, please use this site.
+In order to deploy your website, please use this site.
 - https://bitballoon.com/
 - Sign up for a free account.
 - Drag and drop your folder and your site is hosted!